-What to look for: Materials offer protocols to engage students regularly, even daily, in productive, substantive discussions around grade-level topics and texts that students have studied and researched in advance.
+What to look for: Materials offer protocols to engage students regularly (even daily) in productive, substantive discussions around grade-level topics and texts.
 Look for:

-- Speaking and listening that is routinely emphasized, supported, and integrated into the lessons examined. - Materials that center on real, substantive discussions that require students to respond directly to the ideas of their peers. - Materials that develop active listening skills, such as taking notes, asking relevant questions, and elaborating on remarks of others in a grade-appropriate way. - Materials that encourage students, through directions and modeling, to use academic language in their speech.
+- · Speaking and listening that is routinely emphasized, supported and integrated into the lessons examined. - · Materials that center on real, substantive discussions that require students to respond directly to the ideas of their peers. - · Materials that develop active listening skills, such as taking notes, asking relevant questions, and elaborating on remarks of others in a grade-appropriate way. - · Materials that through directions and modeling, encourage students to use academic language in their speech.